Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 And that's how it should be.

-But here on this day, at this institution, it must be said, the extraordinary precision and professionalism displayed that day was made possible in no small measure by the training, the discipline, and the leadership skills that so many of those officers learned of the United States Naval Academy.
+But here on this day at this institution, it must be said, the extraordinary precision and professionalism displayed that day was made possible, in no small measure, by the training, the discipline, and the leadership skills that so many of those officers learned at the United States Naval Academy.

-There's Obama talking about the Somali Pirates uh, you know, the the the black teenagers that were shot uh on Obama's orders.
+There's Obama talking about the Somali pirates, the black teenagers that were shot on Obama's orders.

 Pirates, no doubt.